AbdelrahmanGPT/FCDSlib/README.md

 ## ⭐ Vision

-To simplify software development for students and enable them to focus on building strong programming logic, system design skills, and real-world problem-solving abilities.
+To simplify software development for students while teaching them how to design clean, scalable, and maintainable systems using professional software engineering principles.